awsdocs/aws-cloudformation-user-guide/doc_source/quickref-general.md

 ## Parameters section with string parameter with regular expression constraint<a name="scenario-constraint-string-parameter"></a>

 The following example depicts a valid Parameters section declaration in which a single `String` type parameter is declared\.
 The AdminUserAccount parameter has a default of admin\.
-The parameter value must have a minimum length of 1, a maximum length of 16, and contains alphabetic characters and numbers but must begin with an alphabetic character\.
+The parameter value must have a minimum length of 1, a maximum length of 16, and contains alphabetical characters and numbers but must begin with an alphabetical character\.

 ### JSON<a name="quickref-general-example-4.json"></a>